pustotnik/zenmake/docs/buildconf.rst

         :c:
             Means that the task has a C code.
 Optional in most cases.
-            Also it's a 'lang' feature for C language.
+            Also it's 'lang' feature for C language.
         :cxx:
             Means that the task has a C++ code.
 Optional in most cases.
-            Also it's a 'lang' feature for C++ language.
+            Also it's 'lang' feature for C++ language.
         :d:
-            Means that the task has an D code.
+            Means that the task has a D code.
 Optional in most cases.
-            Also it's a 'lang' feature for D language.
+            Also it's 'lang' feature for D language.
+        :fc:
+            Means that the task has a Fortran code.
+Optional in most cases.
+            Also it's 'lang' feature for Fortran language.
         :asm:
             Means that the task has an Assembler code.
 Optional in most cases.
-            Also it's a 'lang' feature for Assembler language.
+            Also it's 'lang' feature for Assembler language.
         :<lang>stlib:
             Means that result of the task is a static library for the <lang> code.
             For example: ``cstlib``, ``cxxstlib``, etc.